Jean Segura Player Props: Marlins vs. Cubs

 Jean Segura At The Plate

+- He has not hit a long ball in his 24 games this year.

+- Segura has driven in a run in two games this year, with multiple runs batted in once.

-- He has scored a run in seven of 23 games so far this season.
+- He has scored in seven games this year (29.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.